UAB-CINL/UAB-CINL.github.io/docs/scanner/scheduling.md

 ## Calendars

 Users that would like to view the MRI and interview room schedules or book time slots for their studies must have access to the CINL calendars.
 Two Google calendars are dedicated to our two Inverview Rooms and two calendars for the scheduling the Prisma, one for requesting scan time and the other for CINL personnel to confirm requests.
-To gain access to the following 4 google calendars, please send a request to Eleanor Yourich at elewis1@uabmc.edu.
+To gain access to the following 4 google calendars, please send a request to us at CINL@uab.edu.

 - CINL Prisma Request
 - CINL Prisma Confirmed
 - CINL Highlands Interview Room 1
 - CINL Highlands Interview Room 2

-You will need to provide Eleanor your email address.
-It is easiest to use a Gmail address (which will also integrate it into their already existing Google calendar).
+You will need to provide us your email address.
+It is easiest to use a Gmail address (which integrates into the Google calendar).

 <!-- markdownlint-disable MD046 -->
 !!! warning